 Everyone has a different appetite for risk.
 Some people might find the risk of investing exciting, while others want the security of knowing their money will be there when they need it.
 Your risk tolerance has a major impact on how you choose to build your portfolio.

-A more risk-averse investor might choose to stick with investments such as bonds and index funds.
-But someone with a higher risk tolerance might explore real estate, individual stocks, and small-capitalization mutual funds.
+A more risk-averse investor might choose to stick with assets such as bonds and index funds.
+However, someone with a higher risk tolerance might explore real estate, individual stocks, and small-capitalization mutual funds.

 4. Focus on Diversification

-Diversifying your portfolio is an effective way of minimizing losses so that if one investment performs poorly, it doesn’t impact your entire portfolio.
+Diversifying your portfolio is an effective way of minimizing losses.
+This means if one asset performs poorly, it won’t impact your entire portfolio.
 You can diversify both between and within asset categories.
-For example, you could divide your money up among stocks, bonds, real estate, and commodities—across asset categories.
+For example, you could divide your money among stocks, bonds, real estate, and commodities—across asset categories.

-But you could also diversify within a specific asset class—rather than purchasing stock from just one company or within one industry, you could invest in an index fund that invests in stocks across industries to achieve a healthy mix.
+You could also diversify within a single asset class.
+In practice, that might mean you invest in an index fund that holds stocks across many industries to achieve a healthy mix.

 5. Rebalance as Needed

-Rebalancing is when you adjust your holdings to get back to your original asset allocation.
-Some of your investments will grow faster than others, meaning they’ll begin to take up a larger percentage of your portfolio.
-To maintain your desired asset allocation, you may need to sell some assets (those in which you’ve experienced growth) and buy more of other types of assets (those that haven’t experienced the same level of growth or have decreased in value).
+Rebalancing is the process of adjusting your holdings to get back to your original asset allocation.
+Some of your investments will grow more than others, meaning they’ll begin to take up a larger portion of your portfolio.
+To maintain your desired asset allocation, you may need to sell some assets (those in which you’ve seen growth) and buy more of other types of assets (those that haven’t had the same level of growth or have decreased in value).

 - People often use their investment portfolios to grow or preserve wealth.

-- An investor can manage their own portfolio or pay someone to manage it on their behalf.
+- You can manage your own portfolio or pay someone to manage it on your behalf.